James Forrestal: Early life

-Forrestal was born in Matteawan, New York, (now part of Beacon, New York), the youngest son of James Forrestal, an Irish immigrant who dabbled in politics.
+Forrestal was born in Matteawan (now part of Beacon, New York), the youngest son of James Forrestal, an Irish immigrant who dabbled in politics.
 His mother, the former Mary Anne Toohey (herself the daughter of another Irish immigrant) raised him as a devout Catholic.
 During his youth, Forrestal was an amateur boxer.
-After graduating from high school at the age of 16, in 1908, he spent the next three years working for a trio of newspapers: the Matteawan Evening Journal, the Mount Vernon Argus and the Poughkeepsie News Press.
+After graduating from high school in 1908, at the age of 16, he spent the next three years working for a trio of newspapers: the Matteawan Evening Journal, the Mount Vernon Argus and the Poughkeepsie News Press.

 Forrestal entered Dartmouth College in 1911, but transferred to Princeton University in his sophomore year, where he served as an editor for The Daily Princetonian.
 His senior class voted him "Most Likely to Succeed", but he left just prior to completing work on a degree.
 Forrestal was a member of University Cottage Club while he was a student at Princeton.
 Forrestal married the former Josephine Stovall (née Ogden), a Vogue writer, in 1926.
 She eventually developed a dependence on alcohol and suffered various mental health issues.

-Wall Street financier
+World War I naval officer and Wall Street financier

 Forrestal went to work as a bond salesman for William A. Read and Company (later renamed Dillon, Read & Co.) in 1916.
-When the US entered the First World War, he enlisted in the Navy and ultimately became a Naval Aviator, training with the Royal Flying Corps at Camp Borden and Deseronto in Canada.
-During the final year of the war, Forrestal spent much of his time in Washington, at the Office of Naval Operations while completing his flight training and reached the rank of lieutenant.
+When the US entered World War I, he enlisted in the Navy and ultimately became a Naval Aviator, training with the Royal Flying Corps at Camp Borden and Deseronto in Canada.
+During the final year of the war Forrestal spent much of his time in Washington, at the Office of Naval Operations, while completing his flight training and reaching the rank of lieutenant.
 After the war, Forrestal resumed his career in finance and made his fortune on Wall Street.
 He became a partner in 1923, was appointed vice president in 1926, and by 1937 was president of the company.
 He also acted as a publicist for the Democratic Party committee in Dutchess County, New York, helping politicians from the area win elections at both the local and state level.
 One of the individuals aided by his work was a neighbor, Franklin D. Roosevelt.